-The radar echoes predicted by the ConvLSTM, U-Net and MSDM decay in the following 2 hours, while those predicted by the optical flow method remain stable.
-Thus, the optical flow method can perfectly predict the edge and shape of the radar echo, which is the reason why it obtains the highest average weighted CSI at a lead time of 30 minutes (Table 1) on the testing

-- 280 set.
-However, the fatal weakness of the optical flow method is that it simply predicts radar echo movement from previous images without predicting radar echo decay and initiation, which causes its accuracy to decrease over time (Table 1), and the FAR keeps increasing (Table 3).
+The radar echoes predicted by the ConvLSTM, U-Net, and MSDM decay in the following 2 h, while those predicted by the optical flow method remain stable.
+Thus, the optical flow method can perfectly predict the edge and shape of the radar echo, which is the reason why it obtains the highest average weighted CSI at a lead time of 30 min (Table 1) on the testing set.
+However, the fatal weakness of the optical flow method is that it simply predicts radar echo movement from previous images without predicting radar echo decay and initiation, which causes its accuracy to decrease over time (Table 1), and thus the FAR keeps increasing (Table 3).
 In addition, it employs an algorithm called a corner detector (Ayzel et al., 2019) to identify special points from previous frames and track the movement of these points.
-When it extrapolates the tail of the radar echo, it cannot find corresponding points from previous images because the tail of the radar echo at this moment was in a position - 285 outside the radar image of previous frames.
+When it extrapolates the tail of the radar echo, it cannot find corresponding points from previous images because the tail of the radar echo at this moment was in a position outside the radar image of previous frames.
 Consequently, unreasonable shapes exist in the tail of the predicted radar echo.
-In Fig 5(a), we find that ConvLSTM performs the best for the strong echoes, but it cannot maintain the shape of the echo.
+In Fig. 5, we find that ConvLSTM performs the best for the strong echoes, but it cannot maintain the shape of the echo.
 Additionally, there exists a phenomenon in which only the strong-echo area is increasing, while the weak-echo area is continuously decreasing, which is contradictory according to fluid continuity theory.
-The ConvLSTM captures the temporal features from previous frames, which strengthens the intensity, but it cannot properly predict the initiation and decay of the - 290 whole system.
-This finding could explain why it obtains the lowest FAR in the last hour (Table 3) because the fewer the number of predicted echoes, the lower the ratio of making mistakes is.
+The ConvLSTM captures the temporal features from previous frames, which strengthens the intensity, but it cannot properly predict the initiation and decay of the whole system, because it predicts lower values for weak-echo areas and makes fewer false alarms in these areas, which comprise the majority of radar echoes.
+This could explain why it obtains the lowest FAR in the last hour (Table 3).